gohugoio/hugo/content/getting-started/configuration.md

 Hugo searches for a configuration file in the root of your website's source directory as a default behavior.
 First, it looks for a `./config.toml` file.
 If that's not present, it will seek a `./config.yaml` file, followed by a `./config.json` file.

-In this `config` file, you can direct to Hugo as to how it should render your website, control your website's menus, and arbitrarily define site-wide parameters specific to your project.
+In your `config` file, you can direct Hugo as to how you want your website rendered, control your website's menus, and arbitrarily define site-wide parameters specific to your project.

 ## YAML Configuration